elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Ability to change the view in the controller.
  - Ability to transfer template block data in ViewData.
  - Complete rewriting of codes related to new lines of executable files.
+ - And a series of minor changes and improvements.

 **Problems that were solved**
  - Delete unused variable ex of the final view class.